-We implement physical, technical and organizational safeguards to protect your personal data in our custody, both at rest and in transit, and should these measures fail to prevent a data breach, we will promptly take the necessary remedial measures, and we will notify you as well as applicable regulators of any such breach, as required by applicable law.
+We implement physical, technical and organizational safeguards to protect your personal data in our custody, both at rest and in transit, and should these measures fail to prevent a data breach, we will promptly take the necessary remedial measures, and we will provide notices as required by applicable law.

 If you have any questions about the security of your personal data or the security of our products, or wish to report a potential security issue, please contact email@example.com.
 When reporting a potential security issue, please describe the matter in as much detail as possible and include any information that might be helpful.